fair-data-collective/M4M19-variables-vocabulary/README.md

 Controlled vocabularies allow an accurate and controlled approach in describing physical and digital assets (e.g., data).
 One of such controlled vocabulary is **NICEST-2 Variables**.
 This controlled vocabulary is a result of Metadata 4 Machine (M4M) Workshop 19 (M4M.19 funded by [EOSC-Nordic](https://www.eosc-nordic.eu/about-eosc-nordic/)
 ) provided to [the NICEST-2 project](https://neic.no/nicest2/).

-`sheet2rdf` and `OntoStack`, developed by [FAIR Data Collective](https://dk.linkedin.com/company/fair-data-collective), are used to build and serve **NICEST-2 Subjects**, while [PURL](https://archive.org/services/purl/) will be used to persist identifiers for the vocabulary terms and properties:
+`sheet2rdf` and `OntoStack`, developed by Nikola Vasiljevic, are used to build and serve **NICEST-2 Subjects**, while [PURL](https://archive.org/services/purl/) will be used to persist identifiers for the vocabulary terms and properties:

    http://purl.org/m4m19/variables/